YouTube Video Description

 In fact, YouTube recommends that you: “Put the most important keywords toward the beginning of your description”.

-So make sure to include your target keyword (and other important keywords) early on in your description.
+So make sure to include your main keyword (and other important keywords) early on in your description field.

 For example, check out the search results for “Cold Brew Coffee”.